logo

 that turns on the coupling part of the BSE.
 Running the calculation:

-localhost:>yambo -F Inputs/05_BSE_cpl -J 05_BSE_cpl
+localhost:>yambo -F Inputs/06_BSE_cpl -J "06_BSE_cpl,04_W"

-you will notice that the size of the BS Kernel increased from 136 to 272 due to the coupling terms.
+you will immediately notice that the size of the BS Kernel increased from 136 to 272 due to the coupling terms.

-Furthermore it has been shown in reference [4] that the usual diagonal approximation for the self-energy in the calculation of the quasi-particle correction fails for the SiH4 molecule.
+Moreover it has been shown in reference [4] that the usual diagonal approximation for the self-energy in the calculation of the quasi-particle correction fails for the SiH4 molecule.
 We advise to read references [3,4,5] in order to have an idea of the different methods and approximations employed to calculate the spectra of this "simple" molecule.

 [06] Analyzing the results with ypp

-In the YAMBO package it is included a very useful tool ypp to postprocess the different calculations and analyze the results.
-In this section we will use this tool to analyze the peaks obtained in the previous calculations.
+In the YAMBO package is included a very useful tool ypp to postprocess the different calculations and analyze the results.
+In this section we will use tool to analyze the peaks obtained in the previous calculations.

-localhost:>ypp -e s -J 05_BSE
+localhost:>ypp -e s -J 07_BSE_diago

-ypp allows you to plot the excitonic wave-function.
-This wave-function is a two particle function that tells you where it is possible to find the electron for a give position of the hole.
+ypp will produce two files o-07_BSE_diago.exc_I_sorted and o-07_BSE_diago.exc_E_sorted .
+In the first the peaks of the BSE are ordered by intensity and in the second by energy.
+Now we want to analize the first one at E=8.6 eV, the number 111. ypp allows you to plot the excitonic wave-function.
+The electron-hole is a two particle wave-function and tells you where it is possible to find the electron for a give position of the hole.
 Now the point is, where to put the hole?
-The best way to put the hole is to decompose the excitonic peak in the basis of free electron-hole excitations with the command:
+The best way to put to put the hole is to decompose the excitonic peak in the basis of free electron-hole excitations with the comand:

-localhost:>ypp -e a -J 05_BSE
+localhost:>ypp -e s

 Additional Exercises